Control of fire by early humans: Africa

 The Cave of Hearths in South Africa has burn deposits, which date from 700,000 to 200,000 BP, as do various other sites such as Montagu Cave (200,000 to 58,000 BP) and the Klasies River Mouth (130,000 to 120,000 BP).

 Strong evidence comes from Kalambo Falls in Zambia, where several artifacts related to the use of fire by humans have been recovered, including charred logs, charcoal, carbonized grass stems and plants, and wooden implements, which may have been hardened by fire.
-The site has been dated through radiocarbon dating to between 110,000 BP and 61,000 BP through amino-acid racemization.
+The site has been dated through radiocarbon dating to 180,000 BP, through amino-acid racemization.

 Fire was used for heat treatment of silcrete stones to increase their workability before they were knapped into tools by Stillbay culture in South Africa.
 These Stillbay sites date back from 164,000 to 72,000 years ago, with the heat treatment of stone beginning by about 164,000 years ago.

 Asia

 Evidence at Zhoukoudian cave in China suggests control of fire as early as 460,000 to 230,000 BP.
 Fire in Zhoukoudian is suggested by the presence of burned bones, burned chipped-stone artifacts, charcoal, ash, and hearths alongside H. erectus fossils in Layer 10, the earliest archaeological horizon at the site.
 This evidence comes from Locality 1, also known as the Peking Man site, where several bones were found to be uniformly black to grey.
-The extracts from the bones were determined to be characteristic of burned bone rather than manganese staining.
-These residues also showed IR spectra for oxides, and a bone that was turquoise was reproduced in the laboratory by heating some of the other bones found in Layer 10.
-At the site, the same effect might have been due to natural heating, as the effect was produced on white, yellow, and black bones.
+The bone extracts were determined to be characteristic of burned bone rather than manganese staining.
+These residues also showed IR spectra for oxides, and a turquoise bone was reproduced in the laboratory by heating some of the other bones found in Layer 10.
+The same effect might have been at the site due to natural heating, as the effect was produced on white, yellow, and black bones.

-Layer 10 itself is described as ash with biologically produced silicon, aluminum, iron, and potassium, but wood ash remnants such as siliceous aggregates are missing.
-Among these are possible hearths "represented by finely laminated silt and clay interbedded with reddish-brown and yellow brown fragments of organic matter, locally mixed with limestone fragments and dark brown finely laminated silt, clay, and organic matter."
+Layer 10 is ash with biologically produced silicon, aluminum, iron, and potassium, but wood ash remnants such as siliceous aggregates are missing.
+Among these are possible hearths "represented by finely laminated silt and clay interbedded with reddish-brown and yellow-brown fragments of organic matter, locally mixed with limestone fragments and dark brown finely laminated silt, clay, and organic matter."
 The site itself does not show that fires were made in Zhoukoudian, but the association of blackened bones with quartzite artifacts at least shows that humans did control fire at the time of the habitation of the Zhoukoudian cave.